Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Paying for shopping| ©David Dvořáček

-November is a good time to visit London but depending on the fortnight, both the number of tourists and prices may vary because the Christmas period is approaching and during this month begin to put up Christmas lights, ice rinks and Christmas markets that will enliven the atmosphere during this season.
+November is a good time to visit London, but depending on the fortnight, both the number of tourists and prices may vary because the Christmas period is approaching and during this month begin to put up Christmas lights, ice rinks and Christmas markets that will enliven the atmosphere during this season.

-Thus, in the first half of November the number of tourists is lower which means that the main tourist attractions in the city are less crowded and there are fewer queues to access.
+Thus, in the first half of November the number of tourists is lower which means that the main tourist attractions of the city are less crowded and there are fewer queues to access.
 In addition, prices are somewhat cheaper compared to Christmas.

 However, things change during the second half of November.
 As the Christmas period approaches , more and more travelers decide to head to London, taking advantage of the fact that the city is already decked out with the typical winter decorations and the streets and stores look spectacular.
+This means a slight increase in prices, as well as queues to enter the various sites of interest.
+Take this into account when you go to organize your getaway!

 What to pack for your trip to London in November?